 One of arguably the best European beaches and boasting the UK’s warmest climate, St Ives’ golden sands are begging to be bathed upon but are just as perfect for sculptors of all ages who like to beat the tides and leave their mark.
 Those seeking something less sedate might tap into the local surfing culture or venture west by motorboat to visit Seal Island and its friendly inhabitants.

-A trip to St Ives will not disappoint and a stay in one of the local holiday cottages is the perfect base for exploring more of this magical coastal jewel.
+A trip to this pretty town will not disappoint and a stay in one of the local St Ives holiday cottages is the perfect base for exploring more of this magical coastal jewel.